 Jersey Renews, a coalition for environmental justice, clean renewable energy, good jobs, and protections for workers and communities.

 In September of 2016, WEC co-hosted a lunch & learn event at the Ironbound Community Corporation, featuring Dr. Nicky Sheats, board member for the New Jersey Environmental Justice Alliance and Aaron Jones of 32BJ SEIU.
 In October of 2016, WEC co-hosted another discussion about climate policy featuring Jim Young, Secretary of the Labor Institute.
 Each of these well-attended events was intended as a conversation starter, helping grassroots leaders understand the approaches other states have taken, and creating a better understanding of the various priorities our state must consider.
+The 2016 WEC Member Meeting also focused on climate change.
 WEC is a key convener of Jersey Renews, a coalition of more than 40 organizations in support of action on climate change, and helped organize the launch event on January 25, 2017.
+WEC also participated in a series of kick-off events around the state, including Montclair, Camden and New Brunswick.